Transforma logo

 Collaborative robots are witnessing significant growth

-This section defines collaborative robots or cobots and discusses their roles in workstations.
+This subsection defines collaborative robots or cobots and discusses their roles in workstations.
 It also talks about how the manufacturing sector is leveraging these cobots to deal with various challenges (like rising labour shortages).

 National initiatives